Intrusive Thoughts - Where do they Come From

 Where do intrusive thoughts come from?

 Your brain is built for survival, not peace.
 It’s always scanning for threats, imagining scenarios, and making connections.
-Most of the time, these mental flashes happen without you even noticing.
-But sometimes, the brain serves up a thought that feels disturbing, out of character, or just plain weird.
+Most of the time, thoughts happen without you even noticing.
+They may arise from a feeling of anxiety or a low mood and it tries to ‘solve’ the problem these feelings send to it.
+They can also feed into those emotions too.

-But here’s the thing: your brain is not trying to upset you.
+But your brain is not trying to upset you.
 It’s just trying to keep you safe.
 It throws out possibilities, rehearses potential dangers, and runs simulations.
 Think of it like a creative toddler with a wild imagination - only it doesn’t know what’s helpful and what’s not.

 Stress, trauma, sleep deprivation, hormonal changes, or even caffeine can make these thoughts more frequent or more intense.
 But they’re not a sign of personal failure.
 They’re a sign your brain is on high alert.